-Over the past decade, Marvel Comics superheroes have exploded onto cinema screens with power that rivals their long history of printed exploits.
-Strangely (ahem, pardon the pun) Marvel’s iconic mystic, Dr. Strange has not yet received a theatrical treatment.
+Over the past decade, viagra buy online Marvel Comics superheroes have exploded onto cinema screens with power that rivals their long history of printed exploits.
+Strangely (ahem, viagra canada pardon the pun) Marvel’s iconic mystic, Dr. Strange has not yet received a theatrical treatment.

 Dr. Strange may not be a familiar name outside of comic book circles, but that hasn’t stopped some other less deserving characters from ending up on the big screen, such as Elektra.
 There is talk that a Dr. Strange movie is fourth coming, and it only makes sense that he should get his own movie.
 After all, he has made a cameo in just about every animated television series that Marvel has done, and there was a made for television movie in 1978 starring Peter Hooten ( a real gem of seventies TV super heroics.)

 So the big question is, if and when a Dr. Strange film gets made, who should be the star?
 Here are my top five picks, in no particular order.

 It’s hard for me to speculate if he could pull off a convincing Stephen Strange.
 To be honest, I don’t know if I would have thought of Patrick Dempsey if he himself hadn’t planted the idea.

 Dempsey has been lobbying for the part for sometime now, and has been very vocal to the media about his desire to play Marvel’s Sorcerer Supreme.
 The fact that he is such a huge fan of the comic book, means that he might actually do the part justice.

 No stranger to strange roles, Johnny Depp seems a natural choice.
 With an authentic looking costume, and white streaks in his hair he would certainly look the part.